 How to Hike to Wapta Falls in Yoho National Park

-If you’re road-tripping through the Canadian Rockies, or on your way from Banff to Golden, you can’t miss out on this short hike to Wapta Falls.
-It’s a peaceful little oasis compared to the more popular tourist destinations like Emerald Lake or Lake Louise.
+If you’re road-tripping through the Canadian Rockies or on your way from Banff to Golden, you can’t miss out on this short hike to Wapta Falls.
+It’s a peaceful little oasis compared to the more popular tourist destinations, such as Emerald Lake or Lake Louise.
 Sure, it might take a bit more effort to get to, but trust me, it’s worth it!

 Key Points